 Everything written about Jesus throughout the previous seven and half chapters was intended to create awareness that Jesus is the long awaited King of Israel.
 But it is evident that Peter’s understanding of “Messiah” was vastly different from Jesus’.

-Peter makes the declaration of Jesus’ messianic status with the understanding that Jesus is going to cause some damage in Rome.
+Peter makes the declaration of Jesus’ messianic status with the understanding that Jesus is going to cause some military damage in Rome.
 He is coming with the sword to destroy Rome and resurrect an earthly kingdom for Israel.
 And as a close follower of Jesus, this will put Peter front and center in the action.
-But this definition of Messiah reveals to us that Peter reflects the blind man from back in 8:22-26.
-Just as the man went from blind to a heavily obstructed vision, so too Peter can see dimly that Jesus is the long awaited Anointed One of God, but sadly is still unable to see clearly, nor understand completely what this entails for Jesus’ kingdom vision.
+But this definition of Messiah reveals to us that Peter reflects the spiritual ailment that was synonymous to the blind man's physical disability from back in 8:22-26.
+Just as the man went from blind to an obstructed vision, so too Peter can see dimly that Jesus is the long awaited Anointed One of God, but sadly is still unable to see clearly, nor understand completely, what this entails for Jesus’ kingdom vision.

 Instead of representing the conquering King Israel had long expected, Jesus defines his messianic mission in slightly different terms.
 In v.
 31 he states,